aws/aws-cdk/packages/aws-cdk/README.md

 skip deployment if they are identical.
 Use `--force` to override this behavior and always deploy the stack.

+In order to pass parameters to your template during deployment, you can use `--parameters (STACK:KEY=VALUE)`.
+This will apply the value `VALUE` to the key `KEY` for stack `STACK`.
+The stack name can either be `*` or omitted in order to apply to all stacks.
+Note: The parameters will not propagate to NestedStacks.
+These has to be sent with the constructor of these.

 #### `cdk destroy`
 Deletes a stack from it's environment.
 This will cause the resources in the stack to be destroyed (unless they were configured with a `DeletionPolicy` of `Retain`).
 During the stack destruction, the command will output progress